-Jace had gotten to know several of the regulars, including Dr. Quinn James, his wife Mallory James, the fire chief, Mason Johns, and Jeff Lawry through the stories they’d told about their addiction struggles and how they’d overcome them to lead a sober life.
-He appreciated everyone in the group who’d talked through challenges and supported each other throughout the busy season.
+Jace had gotten to know several of the regulars, including Dr. Quinn James and his new wife Mallory James, as well as the fire chief, Mason Johns, and Jeff Lawry, through the stories they’d told about their addiction struggles and how they’d overcome them to lead a sober life.
+He appreciated everyone in the group who’d talked through challenges and supported one another throughout the busy season.

 Now it was his turn.
 Telling his story would never come easily to him, but he’d been in the program long enough now to know that sharing the tough stuff was critical to maintaining his recovery and supporting the others.

 “I, ah, want to thank you all for welcoming me into your group this summer and for all the wisdom you’ve shared,” Jace said.
 “It’s made a difference for me as I became part of a new community.”

 “We’ve enjoyed having you, Jace,” Nina said with the same warm smile she’d extended to him since his first meeting.

 “Well, thank you again.
 I came here to Gansett because my boys live here.
 Some of you may know them, Jackson and Kyle.
 They’re being raised by Seamus and Carolina O’Grady.”